HTTP-RPC/Kilo/README.md

 System.out.println(String.format("%s, %s", holder.get("lastName"), holder.get("firstName")));
 ```

+Namespaces are ignored when identifying elements by tag name.
+However, the namespace URI for an element (when applicable) can be obtained by requesting the value associated with the ":" key.

 Attribute values can be obtained by prepending an "@" symbol to the attribute name:

 ```java